 You can also support the industry by choosing to purchase more bamboo products.
 As the demand for bamboo textiles and building material grows, so does the incentive to increase the supply.

-Check out these related article to learn more about the exciting field of bamboo cultivations and research.
+Check out these related articles to learn more about the exciting field of bamboo cultivation and research.

 - The World Bamboo Foundation sponsors bamboo research